-Two years ago, in an effort to improve my painting, I decided to try another medium to build my overall skill as an artist.
+Then, in an effort to improve my painting, I decided to try another medium to build my overall skill as an artist.
 So I took a printmaking course and found a medium I really loved and wanted to explore.
 I began with relief printing, using wood and linoleum (lino) blocks, often burnishing by hand.
 I then began to learn intaglio techniques including dry point (using an acetate or plexiglass plate), metal plates etched with acid, collagraphs (using cardboard as the plate), lithography (with gorgeous old litho stones in use for decades), and other materials such as Sintra (a dense PVC foam).
 I have also begun printing with recycled materials like Tetrapak containers, potato chip packets and take-away food containers.